milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Google Cloud Armor Managed Protection Plus: Google Cloud Armor Managed Protection Plus is a managed application protection service subscription that bundles Google Cloud Armor WAF and DDoS Protection with additional services and capabilities including DDoS response support, DDoS bill protection, and Google Cloud Armor Adaptive Protection, which is Google’s machine-learning based solution to protect internet-facing endpoints from network and application-based attacks.

+Media CDN: Media CDN is a content delivery network that leverages Google’s global edge cache nodes to deliver exceptional caching efficiency and end user experiences.

 Network Connectivity Center: Network Connectivity Center is a hub-and-spoke model for network connectivity management in Google Cloud that facilitates connecting a customer's resources to its cloud network.

 Network Intelligence Center: Network Intelligence Center is Google Cloud’s comprehensive network monitoring, verification, and optimization platform across the Google Cloud, multi-cloud, and on-prem environments.